onurkenis/simple-service/README.md

 # simple-service

-This base project is developed with Java Spring Boot and implements followings with examples;
+This base project is developed with Java Spring Boot and implements followings;

 - Swagger
 - Flyway
-- Log4j
 - Lombok

-Travis CI and Docker is aimed to be added.